victorhamc/atenVS481C_serialcontrol/README.md

 ## Jetson Nano (or other nVidia EmbeddedBoards)

 Follow steps 1-3 on the Raspberry Pi section.
-Extra instructions are included to add the USB-RS232 ID as part of the initial setup.
+Extra instructions are included (in the main script as comments) to add the USB-RS232 ID as part of the initial setup.

 Instructions to add Button to turn on/off the development board will be **added** in the future (gpio button support).